Makino Station (Shiga): Platforms

-Adjacent Stations
+Adjacent stations

 History

-The station opened on 20 July 1974 as a station on the Japan National Railway (JNR).
+The station was opened on 20 July 1974 as a station on the Japan National Railway (JNR).
 The station became part of the West Japan Railway Company on 1 April 1987 due to the privatization and dissolution of the JNR.

 Station numbering was introduced in March 2018 with Makino being assigned station number JR-B12.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 309 passengers daily (boarding passengers only).